mr4tt/zotbot/README.md

 - [donnemartin/system-design-primer: Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.](https://github.com/donnemartin/system-design-primer#security)

 # stories
+- [Bad Doors](https://www.uncannymagazine.com/article/bad-doors/) - The country was at just over ten thousand deaths the morning that the door appeared.
+On Kosmo’s phone NPR was interviewing a doctor with a nasal voice about the need for social distancing, while Kosmo himself collected empty cans from around his home office.
+They were everywhere.
+Walls of recyclable cans dominated his room.
+Just […]

 - [Peaks and Valleys - Chapter 1 - clefairytea - Pocket Monsters | Pokemon (Main Video Game Series) [Archive of Our Own]](https://archiveofourown.org/works/8791510/chapters/20154553)

 - [The God of Arepo](https://reimenayee.com/the-god-of-arepo/) - Adaptation of the popular internet short story.
 Temples are made for gods.
 Knowing this a farmer builds one to see which god turns up.